analysis

 Leibniz Criterion

-Therefore, the sequences are bounded and monotone, and thus convergent.
+Therefore, both subsequences are bounded and monotone, and thus convergent.
+Since , they converge to the same limit .